robertwhunter/SLAMtrak/readme_private.md

 NEED TO MAKE SURE WE ARE ZOOMING INTO AXES CORRECTLY - i.e. cartesian-coords

+Add in gene labels to plot with ggrepel()

 Refine looking for labelled genes and the miniMAP analysis.